-Course-fee-based graduate programs/students: Applies to all graduate students in the MBA, MBA-CMA, MBA (CPA Stream) and the MMCCU programs (all other students are in program-fee-based graduate programs).
+Course-fee-based graduate programs/students: Applies to all graduate students in the MBA, MBA (CPA Stream) and the MMCCU (Masters & Diploma) programs (all other students are in program-fee-based graduate programs).
 Tuition fees are based on a cost-per-course basis.
-Students who have completed all course work, but are still enrolled in their programs to complete their thesis or master research project (MRP) should register in the appropriate thesis continuation course for their program.
+Students who have completed all course work, but are still enrolled in their programs to complete their thesis or master research project (MRP) should register in the appropriate program continuation course for their program.

 Extension to graduate programs: If a graduate student has been unable to complete their graduate program within the maximum allowable time-for-completion for their program due to circumstances beyond their control, they may apply for an extension to their program for up to one year.
-Please note that this does not apply to some "lock-step" programs such as the EMBA and the Master of Finance.

-FGSR9000: A "pseudo-course" in which Program-Fee-Based Graduate Students should register in every semester in their graduate program (excluding MBA-CMA students).
+FGSR9000: A "pseudo-course" in which Program-Fee-Based Graduate Students should register in every semester in their graduate program.
 There is no FGSR9000 course per se (i.e. no class to attend or credit to receive).
 Registering in FGSR9000 simply indicates to the computerized registration system that you enrolled as a graduate student, and this is especially important if you are not registering in any other course work in a given semester (e.g. doing thesis research only).